andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 Here are specific comments:

-* I updated vignette C. Seems to work, made one more comment, take a look.
+* I updated vignette C. Seems to work, made one more comment, take a look. **It looks like the i_bapSaP flow was never updated.
+If I apply the same -0.5 to xmin and ymin, then it leaves P from the same position as i_bcpScP.
+I updated in the vignette.
+Let me know if I am missing something, though.**

 * I realized that xmin/xmax/ymin/ymax for flows is not fully clear, since min/max could reference to start/end or actual min/max according to coordinate system.
-I think you actually had it as xstart/xend previously and I suggested to change - maybe that changing wasn't a good idea, and xstart/xend, etc are better :) Suggest switching back for flows.
+I think you actually had it as xstart/xend previously and I suggested to change - maybe that changing wasn't a good idea, and xstart/xend, etc are better :) Suggest switching back for flows. **Haha!
+Done.**

 * I accidentally supplied the same element twice in flow_xlabel and instead of an error message, it plotted 2 copies of the label.
 So some check for multiple elements seems to not be present yet.
-Every entry should be checked to make sure it has a matching element and no element is matched more than once. (see also comment on checking below)
+Every entry should be checked to make sure it has a matching element and no element is matched more than once. (see also comment on checking below) **DONE.**

 * var_label_text is not documented in update_diagram (but seems to work) and flow_label_text doesn't seem to be implemented.
-See vignette E example 1.
+See vignette E example 1. **FIXED**.

 * I accidentally wrote at some point var_label_size =  3 instead of var_label_size = c(all = 3) and it silently ignored.
 Should be an error message if the input for each element is not a named vector.
-Maybe, since you need to do various checks for those inputs, put all input checks in a separate error check function (e.g. check_update_inputs() ) that is called at the beginning of update_diagram?
+Maybe, since you need to do various checks for those inputs, put all input checks in a separate error check function (e.g. check_update_inputs() ) that is called at the beginning of update_diagram? **DONE.
+All checks still in the update_diagram function.
+They don't take up much space, but we can discuss best placement.**

 * Totally picky, but my sense of symmetry doesn't like that it's flow_line_color and flow_line_size but flow_linetype.
-Can we add an underscore before type? :)
+Can we add an underscore before type? :) **I've been bothered by this, too!
+FIXED.**

 Next is I think the following: